mono-koto/build-with-pyusd/docs/smart-contract/07-deploy.md

 ## Create a wallet

-We'll now create a new wallet and import it into a keystore.
+A contract deployment is just a certain type of transaction, and we need to pay transaction fees.
+We'll create cresh wallet that we can fund, and we will import it into a keystore so it will be encrypted at rest.

 The `cast` command, included with Foundry, makes this pretty easy.

+> [!NOTE] Bring your own wallet
-If you already have a hardware wallet you'd like to use, refer to the `forge script` docs.
+> If you have a hardware wallet you'd like to use, refer to the `forge script` docs.

-To create a random wallet:
+To create a fresh wallet:

 ```shell
 cast wallet new